 Get-AzSqlServer

-In this Azure PowerShell article, we will discuss the syntax and usage of the Get-AzSqlServer PowerShell command with certain examples.
+In this Azure PowerShell article, we will discuss the syntax and usage of the Get-AzSqlServer PowerShell command, using specific examples.

 Get-AzSqlServer